MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-security-content.md

 ## Assume breach

 - Sanctity of the pipeline.
 Completely automated.
 - Policies on resources, inherited polices from the subscription.
-- Containers are hardened.

 ## Next

-Deploy the reference implementation to get a full understanding of reources and their configuration.
+Deploy the reference implementation to get a full understanding of resources and their configuration.

 > [!div class="nextstepaction"]
 > [Implementation: Mission-Critical Online](https://github.com/Azure/Mission-Critical-Online)